BayAreaMetro/zoning/README.md

 ####Loading/Processing

-If you already have the data and the postgis environment set up, then run:
+If you already have the environment set up, then run:

 `make load_data`

-This will load the necessary data into Postgres for processing.
+This will download and load the necessary data into Postgres for processing.

 If you are updating a single city's zoning table, you will need to update it (see Zoning Data by Jurisdiction) and then run